stellar/go/services/horizon/internal/docs/reference/endpoints/accounts.md

 To find all accounts who are trustees to an asset, pass the query parameter `asset` using the canonical representation for an issued assets which is `Code:IssuerAccountID`.
 Read more about canonical representation of assets in [SEP-0011](https://github.com/stellar/stellar-protocol/blob/0c675fb3a482183dcf0f5db79c12685acf82a95c/ecosystem/sep-0011.md#values).

-**Note**: This endpoint is still experimental and available only if Horizon is running the [new ingestion system](https://github.com/stellar/go/blob/master/services/horizon/internal/expingest/BETA_TESTING.md).

 ## Request